Renormalization for Lorenz maps of monotone combinatorial types: Estimates for Lorenz maps with monotone combinatorics

 \section{Estimates for Lorenz maps with monotone combinatorics}

-In this Section we will obtain bounds on the critical points, critical values and lengths of the central subintervals $L$ and $R$ for Lorens maps with monotone combinatorics whose diffeomorphic coefficients have bounded distortion.
+In this Section we will obtain bounds on the critical points, critical values and lengths of the central subintervals $L$ and $R$ for Lorenz maps with monotone combinatorics whose diffeomorphic coefficients have bounded distortion.

+The main result of this section is Lemma $\ref{lem3}$ which gives upper and lower bounds on lengths of renormalization intervals $L$ and $R$ in terms of the exponent $\rho$, the upper bound on the distortion $\pi$, the critical point $c$, the critical values $c^\pm_1$ and the lengths of the combinatorics $\omega_\pm$.
+The rest of the lemmas in this section are preparatory estimates needed for the proof of Lemma $\ref{lem3}$.
+We will explain the ideas involved in proving Lemma $\ref{lem3}$ immediately before the Lemma.

 Denote